Amjad Khan (cricketer, born 1980): Return to Denmark

 Khan returned to play for Denmark at the 2014 ICC World Cricket League Division Four in Singapore.
 Khan captained Denmark in the 2016 ICC World Cricket League Division Four in Los Angeles, after team captain Michael Pedersen left the tournament to attend to a family emergency.
 In October 2021, he was named in Denmark's T20I squad for the Regional Final of the 2021 ICC Men's T20 World Cup Europe Qualifier tournament.
 He made his T20I debut for Denmark on 15 October 2021 against Italy.
 This came over 12 years after his sole T20I appearance for England in 2009, setting a new record for the longest gap between T20I appearances.
 However, his record was surpassed by Bermuda's Kyle Hodsoll the following month.

 Legal career

-Khan is a barrister and in 2022 represented former cricket Jahid Ahmed in his case against Essex.
+Khan is a barrister and in 2022 represented former cricketer Jahid Ahmed in his case against Essex.